 Operating income comes from the literal running of the company — sales and service revenues, and the day-to-day expenses that keep the doors open.
 The cash receipts from operating income, minus current expenses that were immediately paid for, are reported so operations income can be separated from the other inflows and usages of cash on hand.
 It can also determine if there are aspects of operations that should be closely examined, such as increasing revenue or decreasing certain expenses.

-This category notes how much the company is spending in long-term investments in itself.
-Cash flows could be impacted if the company just bought new computers or land, as well as other major assets including machinery, real estate and vehicles.
+This category of the cash flow statement notes how much the company is spending in long-term investments.
+For example, cash flows could be impacted if the company just bought new computers, land or other major assets, such as machinery, real estate or vehicles.

 What Is Profit?

 Profit is the result of subtracting expenses from revenues.
-There are two different measures of profit, depending on the type of business that you own.
+There are 2 different measures of profit, depending on the type of business you own — gross profit and net profit.

 Service businesses might not have a COGS element and only have to report the net profit.

-The businesses of the above examples, though, can have cash flow problems regardless of profitability.
+Cash-flow issues could arise in the example businesses above, however, regardless of profitability.
 The business with $50,000 in sales is more profitable than the one with $100,000 in sales.
 However, suppose the more profitable company has sales delayed because of payment processor issues, and then customers take their time paying their bills.
 Meanwhile, the less profitable company has a shorter sales cycle and significant investments from the owners.
-In this case, the latter business is more likely to be cash flow positive.
+In this case, the latter business is more likely to be cash-flow positive.

-Which One Is More Important to Your Business?
+Cash Flow vs. Profit: Which Is More Important to Your Business?

-If you are trying to raise capital past the self-funding stage, profitability is more of a focal point.
-If your chief goal is sustaining your current level of operations, focus on becoming cash flow positive.
+If you’re trying to raise capital past the self-funding stage, profitability is more of a focal point.
+If your chief goal is sustaining your current level of operations, focus on improving cash flow.